eldux/UMvelocityVSresearch/README.md

 Requirements to launch the code:
 - Linux or Windows computer
-- MATLAB at least R2019b with:
+- MATLAB R2023b recommended with:
   - Statistics and Machine Learning Toolbox
   - Deep Learning Toolbox